ell-tabs/PyChip/README.md

 # PyChip
-A Chip-8 emulator written in python, cython, and swift.
+A Chip-8 emulator for macos written in python, cython, and swift.

 Features
 ---